f-erm/TUBerlin_ISIS_downloader/README.md

 #THIS IS A WORK IN PROGRESS
   Possible issues:

     -Since every course uses a different scheme to name its files, some courses might be unable to find a name for their files, forcing the script to download every single file in that course, every time it is executed.
 This will result in significant delays.
       Currently tested and working on:
       Info-Prop,Ana1fIng WS2019/20, LinAlg WS201920, WS 19/20 IntroProg, ROrg WS 19/20, [19/20 WiSe] FoSA

-  -Planned features:
+  Planned features:

     -Currently, PDFs are the only supported file type.
 Given recent developments, Video files will be more prevalent soon, so support for MP4 and other formats is needed

     -To make the script more accessible for those without programming knowledge, a small setup script would be neat.